ndukwucdenis123/Reclivo-/README.md

-# Reclivo-
-Private repository for Reclivo — AI-powered transaction scanner &amp; reclaim tool.
-Contains legal docs, landing page, and MVP blueprints.
+# Reclivo — Proof of Concept

+Private repository for early documentation, agreements, and landing page.
+Evidence of ownership and prior work.

+Contents:
+- NDA
+- Terms of Service
+- Privacy Policy
+- Landing Page (Coming Soon)

+This repo is for internal use only.